ArthurVianna96/ArthurVianna96/README.md

   ## :bust_in_silhouette: About me

-  - 🔭 I’m currently working as a FullStack developer at [Vidya Code](https://vidyacode.com.br/)
+  - 🔭 I’m currently working as a Software Engineer at [SuperMoney](https://www.supermoney.com/)

   - 🌱 I’m currently learning **Typescript, Nodejs and Docker**